The European Championships, often referred to simply as the ‘Euros’, is one of the elite international football tournaments in the world.

 UEFA Nations League

-The 2020 Euros will see the effect of the UEFA Nations League for the first time.
+The 2020 Euros saw the effect of the UEFA Nations League for the first time.
 The format has been set up in order to make friendly international matches more competitive.
-The 55 nations within UEFA will be distributed into 4 leagues based on rankings.
-With those leagues four groups will be formed, containing 3 or 4 teams.
+The 55 nations within UEFA will be distributed into four leagues based on rankings.
+With those leagues four groups will be formed, containing three or four teams.

 They play each other both home and away, with the winners progressing to the Nations League finals.
 Each group winner will take a spot in the semi-final for their league, before then playing off to the final and then the overall winner for that league.
 The winner of the league will then be granted a place within the next European Championships.